 The Termas

-Termas are a marvelous institution...they should exist everywhere.
-The termas is a combination spa/health club/massage center/ bar/brothel (literally, it means "bathhouse").
-There are dozens of termas in Rio, and they are to be found in all major cities in Brazil.
+Termas are a marvelous institution ... they should exist everywhere.
+The termas is a combination spa/health club/massage facility/bar/brothel (literally, it means "bathhouse").
+There are dozens of termas in Rio, and they are to be found in all major cities in Brasil (under different names).
 I will give some information on the ones I know best.
+Newbies should take not that there is no such thing as a terma (singular).

+Termas Basics: